We ask a CPA for advice

 Q: What are the main considerations someone should think about when deciding whether to use a 401k loan for home repairs?

-DistilledDollar: Understand the full implications of taking out the loan.
+DistilledDollar: If you don't have a strong knowledge of 401k basics and how a loan can affect future wealth, make sure you understand the full implications of taking out the loan.
 I'll walk through the potential value you can access and what the loan terms will look like, including repayment.

 Unlike a personal loan or a mortgage, a 401k is taken against the value of your own assets located within your 401k.